We performed a comparison between Cassandra and Chroma based on real PeerSpot user reviews.

 "I think Chroma doesn't have a ready-made containerized image available."

-Cassandra is ranked 11th in Vector Databases with 19 reviews while Chroma is ranked 3rd in Vector Databases with 1 review.
-Cassandra is rated 8.0, while Chroma is rated 8.0.
+Cassandra is ranked 12th in Vector Databases with 19 reviews while Chroma is ranked 3rd in Vector Databases with 2 reviews.
+Cassandra is rated 8.0, while Chroma is rated 8.6.
 The top reviewer of Cassandra writes "Well-equipped to handle a massive influx of data and billions of requests".
-On the other hand, Cassandra is most compared with Couchbase, InfluxDB, MongoDB, ScyllaDB and Apache HBase, whereas Chroma is most compared with Faiss, LanceDB, Redis and Milvus.
+On the other hand, the top reviewer of Chroma writes "Used for RAG (Retrieval-augmented generation) and provides good documentation".
+Cassandra is most compared with Couchbase, MongoDB, ScyllaDB, InfluxDB and Accumulo, whereas Chroma is most compared with Faiss, LanceDB, Redis, Milvus and SingleStore.
+See our Cassandra vs. Chroma report.

 See our list of best Vector Databases vendors.